micmejia/bible-dump/AMPC/Matthew/Matt 10.md

-But when they deliver you up, do not be anxious about how _or_ what you are to speak; for what you are to say will be given you in that very hour _and_ [^f]moment,
+But when they deliver you up, do not be anxious about how _or_ what you are to speak; for what you are to say will be given you in that very hour _and_ moment,